bhuman/SimRobot/Docs/scene-description.md

 ## Grammar

 Scene decription files are encoded in XML.
-Since document type definitions or XML schema are hard to read, the format description is split into two parts.
-In this section, the relations between different tags are describe in a EBNF-ish grammar.
+Since document type definitions or XML schemas are hard to read, the format description is split into two parts.
+In this section, the relations between different tags are described in an EBNF-ish grammar.
 However, the attributes of the tags are missing, i.e. a terminal symbol such as `"<Deflection>"` or `<Deflection/>` can actually have a number of attributes that are described later in the [next section](#attributes).

 In addition to the usual grouping elements `(...)`, `[...]`, and `{...}`, the following EBNF grammar uses the fourth one `?(...)?` that defines that the sequence of the grammar symbols in between is arbitrary.
 This reflects the fact that XML usually does not enforce a certain order for subtags.
 The start symbol of the grammar is `Simulation`.